Dustin Poirier: Charity

 Poirier was set to face Garry Tonon in a grappling match at SubStars event on February 21, 2020, from which Poirier was supposed to be donating his ticket and PPV sales and part of his purse to his foundation.
 However, Tonon suffered an injury a week before the match and the bout was canceled.

 During the COVID-19 pandemic, Poirier's foundation donated 1,000 meals to the employees of three major hospitals in his native Lafayette area.

 On June 26, 2020, Poirier was awarded the Forrest Griffin Community Award by UFC for his charity work.

 In recognition of Poirier's charitable contributions, Lafayette Mayor-President Josh Guillory declared March 15, 2021 Dustin Poirier Day in Lafayette, Louisiana and awarded Poirier a key to the city.

 While still in the octagon immediately after his loss to Charles Oliveira, Poirier pledged twenty-thousand dollars ($20,000) to a charity of Oliveira's choosing in Oliveira's native Brazil, with the money eventually going to the Charles Oliveira Institute, which teaches martial arts for free to kids in Guaruja, Brazil.

 After UFC 257, McGregor was scheduled to donate $500,000 to the Good Fight Foundation as he had pledged before their scheduled bout.
 In April 2021, Dustin Poirier stated the donation had not been made.
 The dispute has been a source of controversy in sports media.

 In July 2023, Poirier spent a day with a 17-year-old boy and cancer patient while training for UFC 291 as part of the Make-A-Wish Foundation.

 Business ventures

-Poirier's Louisiana Style Hot Sauce
+Outside of fighting, Poirier has pursued in business and charity ventures.

-On December 8, 2020, Poirier announced the release of his brand new Cajun hot sauce brand 'Poirier's Louisiana Style'.
-In July 2021 a special 'Heatonist K.O.' edition was also released.
+On December 8, 2020, Poirier announced the release of his new Cajun hot sauce brand Poirier's Louisiana Style Hot Sauce.
+Poirier founded the Good Fight Foundation, a charity where athletes and fans can support underserved communities.

-Rare Stash

-On January 5, 2022, Poirier announced via Twitter the release of his bourbon 'Rare Stash'.
+On January 5, 2022, Poirier announced the release of his bourbon Rare Stash Bourbon.

 Personal life

-Poirier still spends most of his time in Lafayette with his wife and their daughter, but trains at American Top Team in South Florida, where he relocates before fights.
-The couple had their first child in 2016.
+Poirier resides in Lafayette, Louisiana with his family.
+During his active career, he conducted training camps at American Top Team in South Florida, where he temporarily relocated ahead of fights.
+He is married to Jolie LeBlanc, and the couple welcomed their first child, a daughter, in 2016.
+In November 2025, they had a son.

 Poirier got his first tattoo at the age of 14.
 Currently, his chest and arms are covered in tattoos, including one on his chest that reads 武士道 (bushidō), which means "the way of warriors" in Japanese.

+Legal issues

+On June 21, 2026, Poirier was removed from a flight in Hartsfield–Jackson Atlanta International Airport for public intoxication and arrested.
+Responding officers' body-camera footage showed Poirier insulting the airport staff and provoking an officer to fight him, taunting the officer by saying "it's gonna be bad, my nigga."
+In a statement released by Poirier via Instagram, he wrote "I'm at the point where I need some help" and "alcohol isn't the answer."